 Securing your premises is an essential step for any start-up to take.
 But what alarm system costs should you consider?
 Learn what you’ll need to budget for here

-Whether you need a simple bell device that rings when an intruder enters your property, or your business requires a more complex system that offers high-level protection, alarm systems are a key part of a start-up’s security plan.
+Whether you need an intruder alarm with a simple bell device that rings when someone enters your property, or your business requires a more complex system that offers high-level protection, alarm systems are a key part of a start-up’s security plan.

 In this article, we’ll provide specific information about the cost of alarm system installation and other fees to factor in when selecting devices that are best for your business.

 For a more general overview, read our guide to commercial alarm systems for small businesses.

 - What are the different types of alarm systems?